 How the far right could remove McCarthy and why his fate could be in Democrats' hands

-"The one thing I agree with my Democrat colleagues on is that for the last eight months this House has been poorly led and we own that and we have to do something about it," Gaetz said on the floor earlier this week.
-"And you know what?
-My Democrat colleagues will have an opportunity to do something about that, too.
-And we will see if they bail out our failed speaker."
+"I think we need to rip off the Band-Aid.
+I think we need to move on with new leadership that can be trustworthy," Gaetz said Sunday on CNN's State of the Union.
+"Look, the one thing everybody has in common is that nobody trusts Kevin McCarthy."

-Gaetz is one of a few hard-line Republicans who have tied McCarthy's political fate to a spending fight ahead of a looming government shutdown.
+Gaetz is one of a few hardline Republicans who have tied McCarthy's political fate to the spending fight that threatened to shut down the government.

 McCarthy wouldn't be in this position had he not agreed to far-right demands to change House rules to make it easier for a single member to offer a resolution to remove him from office.
 But without that concession McCarthy may not have been able to secure the gavel after 15 rounds of voting at the start of the Congress in January.